lujin1986/GaFEM/README.md

 Three different files needed to be prepared for performing the optimization.
 1. grow.py: a python file to call FEM solver and to execute FEM simulations.
 2. template file: a file or more files that contain all the instructions and design parameters for setting up the models of FEM simulations.
-3. object.py: a python file to define how to evaluate the evolved designs based on the simulation reults.
+3. object.py: a python file to define how to evaluate the evolved designs based on the simulation results.

 To be continued